Non-Orthogonal Tensor Diagonalization: Tensor diagonalization principle

 The tensor diagonalization is not unique.
-Like in the CP decomposition, there is a permutation ambiguity, meaning that order of rows in $\bA$ and accordingly in $\bB$ and $\bC$ can be arbitrary.
-Then, there is also a scale ambiguity.
+Like in the CP decomposition, there is a permutation ambiguity, meaning that the order of rows in $\bA$ and accordingly in $\bB$ and $\bC$ can be arbitrary.
+Moreover, there is also a scale ambiguity, if $\mbox{off}_3(\tE)={\bf 0}$, i.e. when the tensor admits an exact CP decomposition, and all factor matrices are invertible.
+In that case, we will show that the tensor diagonalization is essentially unique, and its outcome is equivalent to the CP decomposition.
+In other cases, the tensor diagonalization is not unique.
+The diagonalization might have several (perhaps infinitely many) possible outcomes, but any of them characterizes the tensor in a sense, and may reveal hidden block structure in the tensor.
+What we typically observe that the output core tensor $\tE$ contains many nulls (entries with negligible magnitudes) and is sparse in this sense.